ReSurfEMG/ReSurfEMG/README.md

 There are several ways to specify the location of the following
 directories:

 -   **root_emg_directory:** Special directory.
 The rest of the directory layout can be derived from its location.
 -   **preprocessed:** The directory that will be used by preprocessing code to output to.
--   **models:** The directory to output trained models to.

 You can store this information persistently in several locations.